choib/waegan_pl/README.md

 The repository includes:
 * Source code of WGAN built on ResNet.
-* Training code for stylegan dataset
+* Training and test code for stylegan dataset
-* Pre-trained weights for stylegan dataset
-* Example of training on stylegan dataset(cityscape)
+* Code for convert to stylegan dataset(cityscape)

 # Testing Environment
 * CPU = AMD® Ryzen threadripper 3960x 24-core processor × 48